Local Government Inspector and monitors

 Tranche 2

-Status: Bill being drafted.
+Status: Regulations being developed

-Commencement: to be confirmed.
+Commencement: To be confirmed

-What is being proposed?
+What is proposed?

 The Inspector will:

-• receive minor and serious breach complaints about council members
+• receive breach complaints about council members

 • oversee complaints about CEOs